Kristolyn Lloyd at 2018 GRAMMYs

 What About Nominations?

-GRAMMY nominations is always a very celebratory day for those nominated.
+GRAMMY nominations are always a very celebratory day for those nominated.
 It is truly a moment when all the love, long hours and hard work that was put into the music feels worth it—not only have the artists' peers heard it, they've felt it's worthy of the highest acknowledgment in music.
 Time to gather the crew on Zoom and pop some bubbly!

 What Releases Are Eligible?